-PowerTOP can also be used along with the turbostat utility.
+PowerTOP can also be used in conjunction with the turbostat utility.
 It is a reporting tool that displays information about processor topology, frequency, idle power-state statistics, temperature, and power usage on Intel 64 processors.
-For more information about turbostat, refer to the turbostat man page, or the relevant section in Performance Tuning Guide.
+For more information about the turbostat utility, see the turbostat(8) man page, or read the Performance Tuning Guide.